Top Rated Dallas Product Liability Lawyers

 What is a marketing defect?

 A marketing defect revolves around a failure to warn of the dangers of a product or to provide instructions regarding the safe use of a product.
-Marketing defects are common in claims involving dangerous drugs, for example.
+Marketing defects are common in cases involving dangerous drugs, for example.
 The danger to you must be non-apparent and you must be using the product as it was intended.

 You can be successful in arguing a defective product had a marketing defect even if it was designed perfectly.